|Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

 In respect of the network codes, such former derogations are invalid.

-Derogations will have to be sought specifically from the requirements of the network code by applying for them according to the procedure for derogation defined in the network code.
+Derogations will have to be sought specifically from the requirements of the network code by applying for them according to the procedure for derogation defined in Article 60 of the NC RfG.

 However, Existing Power Generating Modules, which are not covered by the network code, shall continue to be bound by such technical requirements that apply to them pursuant to legislation in force in the respective Member States or contractual arrangements in force.